thaniyarasi-10/thaniyarasi-10/README.md

 ##  About Me

 I am a passionate **Full Stack Developer** dedicated to creating dynamic and user-friendly applications.
-With a strong foundation in **Java**, **HTML**, and **CSS**, I am driven to build seamless solutions that bridge the gap between front-end and back-end development.
+With a strong foundation in **Java**, **HTML**, **CSS** and **JavaScript** I am driven to build seamless solutions that bridge the gap between front-end and back-end development.
 My leadership and project management skills enable me to effectively guide projects from ideation to completion, ensuring they are delivered on time and within scope.

 ---